💡Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “This approach has helped us grow our YouTube presence, has resulted in a major lift in video traffic directly to our website from Google, and has boosted SERP optimization efforts since videos are often being displayed next to our links in search results and making us stand out from competitors,’ adds Mackel.

 The takeaway?
 Create more video content.
 And it doesn’t have to be very fancy.
 To begin with, pick a DIY design tool and use the available templates to create videos.
 Don’t forget to track how adding videos to your pages improves relevant metrics such as the dwell time.
+SEO reporting tool can also help you identify popular search queries related to your video content, allowing you to optimize your videos and website for better search engine visibility.

 “One important SEO trend fast rising is the use of Google voice search,” notes Lily Ugbaja of Finding Balance.